Aggregating in Pandas

 Hans 66.67%

 5.3.
-All Built-In Aggregates
+All built-in aggregates

 These are the aggregates that work with all data types.
 To save some space we limit ourselves to the Fruit column.